OfficeDev/office-js/README.md

 ### Target scenarios

-The NPM package for Office.js is intended as a way for you to obtain offline copy (non-CDN) of the Office.js files, which you can then statically serve from your own site instead of using the CDN.
+The NPM package for Office.js is intended as a way for you to obtain an offline copy (non-CDN) of the Office.js files, which you can then statically serve from your own site instead of using the CDN.
 This NPM package is primarily provided to address the following scenarios:

 1. If you are developing an add-in behind a firewall, where accessing the Office.js CDN is not possible.
 2. If you need offline access to the Office.js APIs (for example, to facilitate offline debugging).